 With very large pieces, Thiel says, going through a doorway with just manpower becomes a complex task.
 “The cart takes that out of the equation.
 It allows you to breathe easier.”
 For his test delivery with the latest transport cart design, Thiel maneuvered a one-piece 850-pound U-shaped countertop through doorways and through the home into the kitchen.
 He says he’s also used it — solo — to deliver a pair of 24-foot-long bar tops.

-The cart is also a godsend to small business owners who don’t have a full-time staff and have to hire people to help with the heavy lifting that some installs require, he says.
+The cart is also a godsend to small business owners who don’t have a full-time staff.
+If you have to hire people to help with the heavy lifting that some installs require, he says.
 “Installs can get pricey.”

 But with the aid of his King’s Cart, “I’ve loaded, transported and installed projects alone, and never had to lift the piece.”
 In most instances, he adds, the King’s Cart can be operated by one person, but it’s easier to steer with two.

-Although the King’s Cart can be used by those in the marble and granite sector, Thiel specifically designed it to accommodate the needs of concrete artisans who don’t like seams in their creations and who often need to transport complex 3-D shapes.
+Although you can use the King’s Cart in the marble and granite sector, Thiel specifically designed it to accommodate the needs of concrete artisans who don’t like seams in their creations and who often need to transport complex 3-D shapes.

 The cart functions as a rolling system and each leg lifts independently.
-They can be tilted, rotated up to 360 degrees and locked in place.
+You can tilt the legs, rotate them up to 360 degrees and lock them in place.

 “I also built in a design which allows you to adjust each workpiece’s center of gravity and ease the labor of the person moving it.”
 These endless adjustments let the cart and its contents get through doorways, around corners, and up and down steps with control, Thiel explains.
 “The whole thing is on a pivot point.”

 Pricing and availability